ashourf/cs2400-arm-classwork-1/README.md

 4. Push your commits to your remote.
 5. For research-type questions, answer inline in the [README](README.md).
 6. **Important:** Submit the URL of your remote repository on [Google Classroom](https://classroom.google.com/u/0/c/Mjc5MjgxMTQ2NzZa/a/MzQ5MDAyMjczMDFa/details), as a private comment.

+## Answers
+  1. What is the library function that is called?
+The library function is called printf().
+Which is part of the stdio library.
+3. Find out if the program directly executes the output operation or it makes a *system call* to the operating system.
+   The stdio library uses systemcalls to operarting system IO funcitons.
+On POSIX systems it makes use of the read and write functions.
+On windows, the library makes calls to ReadFile and WriteFile to imp lement IO.
+Since IO is very hardware dependent so it has to be implemented in the Operarting System or Kernel beofre it's accessed by the high level C libraries.
+1. How are the arguments passed to `malloc` and `free`?
+     Malloc only takes a single argument.
+Which is the amount of memory that you'd like to allocate in bytes.
+Malloc doesn't care about types or the size of types.
+Malloc only cares about bytes.

+1. How does this case differ from the previous one?
+The first example was just allocating the space for an int.
+The secound example is allocating enough memory for 100 ints.